agynio/gh-pr-review/docs/USAGE.md

-# Usage reference (v1.5.0)
+# Usage reference (v1.6.0)

-All commands accept pull request selectors in any GitHub CLI format:
+All commands accept pull request selectors as either:

-- `owner/repo#123`
 - a pull request URL (`https://github.com/owner/repo/pull/123`)
-- `-R owner/repo 123`
+- a pull request number when combined with `-R owner/repo`

 Unless stated otherwise, commands emit JSON only.
 Optional fields are omitted instead of serializing as `null`.
 Array responses default to `[]`.